 All International Studies majors spend time abroad and study foreign language extensively.
 A final Capstone Project allows you to explore your individual interests in depth.

 International Studies students begin by taking introductory courses that will help them select their thematic concentration.
 The courses are comparative, looking at issues across multiple cultures, and each introduces one of the thematic concentrations in the major.
-Talk with the advisor about your interests, or read about the options.

 Students considering the International Studies B.S. degree should take ECON-E 201 Microeconomics to develop a foundation for their upper-level courses.